U8String/U8String/Sources/U8String.Optimization/README.md

-# U8String.Tools
+# U8String.Optimization

-This is a supplementary package that provides code analysis and optimizations to improve the experience of using [U8String](https://www.nuget.org/packages/U8String) in your projects.
+This is a supplementary package that provides code optimizations to improve the experience of using [U8String](https://www.nuget.org/packages/U8String) in your projects.

 ## Features